 Although not all people in recovery choose to enroll in a sober living program, many people do and there are several benefits of doing so.
 If you choose to go the sober living route, here are some tips to help you manage the transition from rehab to sober living.

 Life after rehab is different than it was before.
-You have the knowledge of how drugs and alcohol affect your mind, body, and spirit, and you’ve committed to living a life without them.
+You know how drugs and alcohol affect your mind, body, and spirit, and you’ve committed to living a life without them.
 You don’t associate with the same friends anymore, your family may not be sure what to do with you, and you may not even be sure what sober life looks like for you.

 On top of it all, leaving the structure and protection of a rehab center leaves you wide open to relapse, with all the stressors, triggers, and challenges of everyday life.
 In this early stage of recovery, people in recovery are much more prone to fall back into their addictive and self-destructive behaviors, especially if they don’t have a plan for continued treatment.

-Fortunately, after rehab, there are plenty of options for ongoing recovery support and treatment, so you never have to go it alone.
+Fortunately, life after rehab doesn’t have to be miserable.
+There are plenty of options for ongoing recovery support and treatment, so you never have to go it alone.
 Some of the options include:

 - Outpatient rehab (IOP)